Bhavishya755/nyroxbest/replit.md

 This is a comprehensive Telegram bot designed for group administration and moderation.
 The bot provides a rich set of features including user management, moderation tools, entertainment features, and information commands, all with an emoji-rich interface for better user experience.

-**Latest Update (July 10, 2025):** Comprehensive reliability improvements implemented with 90% command success rate in testing.
-Enhanced error handling, improved user targeting, and better validation for all admin/moderation commands.
+**Latest Update (July 10, 2025):**
+- Comprehensive reliability improvements implemented with 90% command success rate in testing
+- Enhanced error handling, improved user targeting, and better validation for all admin/moderation commands
+- Added 4 new utility commands: translate, time, calc, password
+- Improved user-friendly interface with better help system and clearer instructions

 ## User Preferences